atsheehan/curriculum/lessons/student-orientation-guidelines/student-orientation-guidelines.md

 Thank you for helping us to keep Mission Control a clean, welcoming environment for our instructors, students, hiring partners, guest speakers and other visitors.
 This is your home for the next ten weeks, and you have a lot of roommates.
 The guidelines set here are to ensure that anyone who may enter our space gets the impression that our students are highly intelligent, hard-workers, who know how to be both professional and personable.
 Should we get a surprise visit from a prospective hiring partner, a clean, clutter-free space will help our case for employers to want to hire a Launcher – we have the most capable students and they know how to be great employees!

 **DO NOT:**
+- Bring a bike upstairs using the passenger elevator
 - Go up to the roof
 - Prop open any doors (especially not external building doors)
 - Smoke near building access points